-Do you want to know top best banks in Canada for everyone?
+Do you want to know the top best banks in Canada for everyone?
 Now, let’s get started.

 How to choose the best Canadian bank